Spatial Computing in Architectural Design

 Spatial Computing in Architectural Design deals with formulating and solving complex design problems in architecture.
 It involves developing computational procedures and models for formulation of design requirements and rules, algorithmic generation of designs, analysis, simulation, and evaluation of building performance using Building Information Models (BIM), for design optimization of complex buildings.
 By visualizing and processing BIM, user-behaviour and context data using simulation models, it is aimed to predict the effect of design decisions on various performance aspects of buildings such as efficiency of use, safety, security, energy-use, comfort, constructability, material-use, configurational aspects etc. To be able to make better decisions, besides the algoritmic and scientific approach, students make use of advanced data visualization techniques and virtual reality.

-- The minor is primarily intended for students of Architecture and the Built Environment; in addition, it is relevant for students of Technology, Policy & Management (TBM), and Computer Science (EWI), Civil Engineering (CITG), and Industrial Engineering (IO).
+- The minor is primarily intended for students of Architecture and the Built Environment; in addition, it is relevant for students of Technology, Policy & Management, Computer Science, Civil Engineering, and Industrial Design Engineering.

-- This minor is suitable for those interested in rational and collaborative approaches to design and decision making as well as mathematical/computational modelling; and it has a mathematics & programming oriented approach, however, prior knowledge is not considered a prerequisite.
+- This minor is suitable for those interested in rational and collaborative approaches to design and decision making as well as mathematical/computational modelling; it has a mathematics and programming oriented approach.
+Prior knowledge is not considered a prerequisite.

 What will you learn?